HatsuMuv/HatsuHandExamples/HatsuHand/python/HatsuHandLeapControl/Readme.md

 - Ensure that the Leap Motion SDK and Python bindings are installed correctly and that the device is recognized.
 - Verify that the Pololu Maestro Controller is correctly connected to your computer and robotic hand.
 - Check serial connections and device ports if the hand is not responding to Leap Motion data.

+## Contact

+If you have any questions or need support, please reach out via the [HatsuMuv Discord](https://discord.gg/JbysAbJWCN).

 ## License